rhaelynlashmar/README.md/README.md

 # Rhaelyn's Notes
 ## Summary

-This repository contains all the notes taken by Rhaelyn for the Lighthouse Labs Web Development Flex Program.
+This repository contains all the notes taken by [Rhaelyn](https://github.com/rhaelynlashmar) for the [Lighthouse Labs Web](https://www.lighthouselabs.ca/) Development Bootcamp.
 You should actually see my notes.
-They're color coded, otherwise it all looks THE SAME.
+They're color coded!